simonhamp/ensemble-plugin/README.md

 ## Requirements

-- An Ensemble account (free in beta!)
+- An Ensemble account (completely free!)
-- Laravel 5.5+
+- Laravel 7+
 - PHP 7+
-- Composer

 #### Security, Privacy & Performance
 To protect your application, we encrypt the information about your packages